arkurpas/Object-detection-ABB-RobotStudio/README.md

 * a small robot goes above conveyor and  start the camera placed on its gripper
 * trained model looks for the manufacturer's logo
 * a type of detected object together with coordinates of the center point are sent to robot
-* robot picks up the package with vaccum gripper and place it into proper box.
+* robot picks up the package with a vaccum gripper and place it into proper box.
 * When a box is filled with 16 packages of specific type of the chips big robot picks up full box and place it on output conveyr.

+## insights

+As a robotics engineer with a passion for AI i wanted to connect both worlds.
+This led me to an idea of implementing object detection into robotics station.
+By starting a camera_main.py program a server for a socket communication between python code and robot code is created.
+When a small robot send a "send_to_robot" message a camera is started.
+Loaded SSD model looks for manufacturer's logo.
+When an object is detected a type of the object and the coordinates of center point are sent to robot.
+Then in the robot program the message is converted into appropriate format.
+Based on that infromation robot drop a pacckage of chips into a proper box.
+Initially, I aimed to utilize Faster R-CNN for object detection and Mask R-CNN for segmentation.
+However, due to the computational power limitations of my computer, Icided to de opt for SSD (Single Shot Detector) for object detection.
+It just worked better in the real time object detection.
+Also I planned to add a functionality for adjusting the robot's pickup position based on the product's position in the box .
+However, due to the difficulty in demonstrating this using a computer camera, it was not implemented.
+From robotics perspective the only thing which needs to be done is to change a work object frame according to reciverd coordinates.
+For sure many more factors must be taken into account when an object is tilted or rotated.
+It is important to properly process the image.

+This project is just an example of deep learning usage, however there are many real world robot application where object detection could be implemented.
+Fine tunning or transfer learning are incredible for detecting, segmentig anything we want.

 ## Files description
 * camera_main.py - main program which needs to be started before starting robotos in RobotStudio.
-It creates host for socket communication between python and robot code (RAPID language).
+It creates a host server for socket communication between python and robot code (RAPID language).
 When the robot send a message to a socket host it starts a camera to detect an object placed in front of the camera.
 * model.py - code responsible for training a model.
 It contains fonction for loading SSD model but also Faster RCNN and mask RCNN.
 * k-mean-filtering.py - code responsible for clustering some of input pictures.
 * model_evaluation.py - a code to test how model works with unseed images.